hiero-ledger/hiero-sdk-python/docs/sdk_developers/workflow.md

 See [Changelog Entry Guide](/docs/sdk_developers/changelog_entry.md)

-- ✅ **IMPORTANT** keep your main and branch regularly else your changelog will be out of date and it will be more difficult to reslve.
+- ✅ **IMPORTANT** keep your main and branch regularly else your changelog will be out of date and it will be more difficult to resolve.

 ### Workflow 5: Submit Your Pull Request